PhoebusLyubil/phoebuslyubil.github.com/_posts/2017-02-05-Benchmark-and-Prediction-Part-I.md

 </table>

-Ploting Value line geometric index with variable stocks, TEPIX, and FLOATING index.
+Ploting Value line geometric index with variable stocks, TEPIX, and FLOATING index, the last to are scaled to the value line range.
 We see some differences, and sharper reactions in case of value line.